Pagaya Technologies: Business model

-Pagaya sees itself as a B2B platform that connects banks, lenders, and institutional investors.
-Its core product is an AI-powered decision-making platform that evaluates loan applications using big data sets and machine learning algorithms.
-This platform is embedded in the partners' processes via application programming interfaces (APIs): if a banking partner rejects an application, the anonymized data is forwarded to Pagaya.
-The models check creditworthiness, submit their own offer, and Pagaya assumes the credit default risk; the bank retains the customer relationship and receives servicing fees.
-Financing is provided through forward flow agreements, the issuance of ABS, and proprietary credit funds.
-For example, an agreement signed in 2024 with asset manager Castlelake enables the purchase of up to US$1 billion in consumer loans, thereby broadening refinancing options.
+Pagaya views itself as a B2B platform connecting banks, lenders, and institutional investors.
+Its core product is an AI-powered decision-making platform that evaluates credit applications using large datasets and machine learning algorithms.
+This platform is embedded into partners' workflows via application programming interfaces (APIs): when a banking partner turns down an application, the anonymized data is routed to Pagaya.
+The models assess creditworthiness, extend their own offer, and Pagaya assumes the credit default risk; the bank retains the customer relationship and earns servicing fees.
+Funding is provided through forward-flow agreements, the issuance of asset-backed securities (ABS), and proprietary credit funds.
+For example, a 2024 agreement with asset manager Castlelake allows for the purchase of up to $1 billion in consumer loans, broadening its refinancing base.

-The platform aims to provide a “second chance” (second-chance lending) in credit granting and is designed to increase the approval rate of its partners.
-According to the company, the database includes applications worth several trillion US dollars, which means that non-traditional creditworthiness indicators can also be used.
-Pagaya's network is active in various credit segments, including unsecured consumer loans, car loans, credit cards, “buy now, pay later” models in retail, and real estate financing; in the long term, the company also wants to be present in the mortgage and insurance sectors.
+The platform targets "second-look" lending to increase partners' approval rates.
+According to company figures, the underlying dataset covers trillions of dollars in applications, enabling the use of non-traditional creditworthiness indicators.
+Pagaya's network is active across various credit segments, including unsecured personal loans, auto loans, credit cards, retail buy now, pay later models, and real estate financing; over the long term, the company also aims to expand into the mortgage and insurance sectors.
 Partners include Prosper, LendingClub, SoFi, U.S. Bank, Ally, Klarna, Visa, and major auto lenders.
-In its business model, Pagaya focuses on fee income from brokerage and servicing, while the credit risk is largely passed on to institutional investors.
-The company was accused of hiding losses with investors' money.
+In terms of its business model, Pagaya focuses on fee income derived from origination and servicing, while credit risk is largely passed on to institutional investors.